 - Years 1 - 3 Rock and oyster shell base in place on the riverbed.
 Oyster larvae settle and grow on the base.
 Marine plants, other oyster species and invertebrates start to colonise.
 Fish and other species visit the site.

 - Years 3 - 5 Oysters mature and spawn.
 Second generation of oyster larvae colonise the rock and shell in the young forming ecosystem.
-Fish such as bream, flathead and stingrays regularly visit the oyster bed.
+Fish such as bream, flathead and stingrays regularly visit the oyster reef.

 What is the shell recycling project: Shuck Don't Chuck?

 Part of the restoration method uses recycled oyster shells to add to the rocky base.
 Some shells will be seeded with oyster larvae to fast-track ecosystem development.
 To support this method, we’ve established a local shell recycling program called Shuck Don’t Chuck.

 How it works:

 - Oyster shells are collected from local seafood wholesalers and retailers.

 - Shells are sun-dried (cured) following strict biosecurity protocols to ensure they’re contaminant-free.

 - Dried shells are added to the rocky base.

 Adding oyster shells increases the surface area of the base and provides extra surfaces for oyster larvae to cement to.
 This technique has been used successfully by The Nature Conservancy around the world for more than 15 years.